 2. Pre-Investigation Meeting and Determination of Complaint and Witnesses.
 The Lead Investigator will schedule a pre-Investigation meeting with each party prior to the first witness interviews.
 At the meeting, the Lead Investigator will review Investigation procedures with the parties.

 3. Investigation.
 During the ongoing Investigation, and prior to the Investigative Report, each party may submit a written statement to the Investigators, with any documentation deemed relevant.
 If prior to the issuance of the Investigative Report, the Investigators determine that unresolved issues exist that would be clarified by the submission of additional information, the Lead Investigator may request such additional information be submitted.
-The accused student has the option not to provide a written statement; however, the exercise of that option will not preclude the Investigation from proceeding and a final determination of the complaint being made by the Dean.
+The respondent has the option not to provide a written statement; however, the exercise of that option will not preclude the Investigation from proceeding and a final determination of the complaint being made by the Title IX Coordinator.

 4. Third Parties.
 Third parties may assist each party in the Investigation process, including preparing and submitting statements on behalf of a party, but may not participate verbally in any interview or meeting, unless they are witnesses in the Investigation.

 6. Standard of Proof.
 The Department of Education’s Office of Civil Rights has interpreted Title IX to require schools to evaluate evidence of alleged Sexual Misconduct under a “preponderance of the evidence” standard and that is the standard adopted by these Complaint Procedures.
-A preponderance of the evidence means that the information shows that it is “more likely than not” that the accused student violated the College’s Policy.
-In the context of a review of the Investigators’ Investigative Report and determination by the Dean, the accused student will be found to be responsible for the alleged Sexual Misconduct if the Dean concludes that such Sexual Misconduct more likely than not occurred based upon careful review of all information presented.
-In making a determination, the Dean shall carefully consider all of the evidence presented and follow the procedures stated in these Complaint Procedures.
+A preponderance of the evidence means that the information shows that it is “more likely than not” that the respondent violated the College’s Policy.
+In the context of a review of the Investigators’ Investigative Report and determination by the Title IX Coordinator, the respondent will be found to be responsible for the alleged Sexual Misconduct if the Title IX Coordinator concludes that such Sexual Misconduct more likely than not occurred based upon careful review of all information presented.
+In making a determination, the Title IX Coordinator shall carefully consider all of the evidence presented and follow the procedures stated in these Complaint Procedures.

 8. Decision.
-The decision of the Dean, including the sanction, if applicable, will be provided to both parties via the Final Outcome Letter described in Section IV.D.11, below, within ten (10) calendar days following the conclusion of this Investigation (or such longer time as the Dean may for good cause determine).
+The decision of the Title IX Coordinator, and any discipline imposed, if applicable, will be provided to both parties via the Final Outcome Letter described in Section IV.D.11, below, within ten (10) calendar days following the conclusion of this Investigation (or such longer time as the Title IX Coordinator may for good cause determine).

 10. Effective Date of Sanction.
-Sanctions imposed by the Dean are not effective until the resolution of any timely appeal of the decision.
-However, if advisable to protect the welfare of the complainant or the College community, the Dean may determine that any probation, suspension or expulsion be effective immediately and continue in effect until such time as the Vice President may otherwise determine.
-The Vice President may suspend the final determination pending exhaustion of any appeals by the accused student pursuant to Section IV.D.9, above, or may allow the accused student to attend classes or to engage in other activity on a supervised or monitored basis, or may make such other modifications to the determination as may be advisable in the sole discretion of the Vice President. he Vice President’s decision may not be appealed.
+Sanctions imposed for Sexual Misconduct are not effective until the resolution of any timely appeal of the decision.
+However, if advisable to protect the welfare of the complainant or the College community, the Title IX Coordinator and/or Dean may determine that any probation, suspension or expulsion be effective immediately and continue in effect until such time as the Vice President may otherwise determine.
+The Vice President may suspend the final determination pending exhaustion of any appeals by the respondent pursuant to Section IV.D.9, above, or may allow the respondent to attend classes or to engage in other activity on a supervised or monitored basis, or may make such other modifications to the determination as may be advisable in the sole discretion of the Vice President.
+The Vice President’s decision may not be appealed.

-In accordance with applicable laws, both the complainant and the accused student must be informed of the final outcome, and the College may not impose any limitations on the re-disclosure of this information.
-Accordingly, following the closure of the investigation process, the Dean will issue a written decision letter (the “Final Outcome Letter”), concurrently to both the accused student and the complainant.
-The Final Outcome Letter will set forth the name of the accused student; the violation(s) of College policy for which the accused student was found responsible, if any; any essential findings supporting the Dean’s decision on the issue of responsibility; and the sanction imposed, if any.
-College policy neither encourages nor discourages the further disclosure of the Final Outcome Letter by either the complainant or the accused student.
-The College acknowledges that sharing the Final Outcome Letter with others, including family, friends, legal counsel, mental health professionals and sexual assault advocates or victims, may be a critically important part of a student’s healing process.
+In accordance with applicable laws, both the complainant and the respondent must be informed of the final outcome, and the College may not impose any limitations on the re-disclosure of this information.
+Accordingly, following the closure of the investigation process, the Title IX Coordinator will issue a written decision letter (the “Final Outcome Letter”), concurrently to both the respondent and the complainant.
+The Final Outcome Letter will set forth the name of the respondent; the violation(s) of College policy for which the respondent was found responsible, if any; any essential findings supporting the decision on the issue of responsibility; and the discipline imposed, if any.
+College policy neither encourages nor discourages the further disclosure of the Final Outcome Letter by either the complainant or the respondent.
+The College acknowledges that sharing the Final Outcome Letter with others, including family, friends, legal counsel, mental health professionals and sexual assault advocates or victims, may critically important to an individual.